JetBrains/godot-support/gdscript/documentation/features/trait.md

 ![](../../screens/trait/added.png)

-### Do not edit those comments
+**Do not edit these comments**
-{: .gitlab-orange}

-Rhey mark trait usages for following feature.
+They mark trait usages for following feature.

-To cheat around "single spot of definition" plugin offers "Propagate" action which copy-paste the code again into all spots where the Trait is used and it's definition.
+To cheat around "single spot of definition" plugin offers "Propagate" action which copy-paste the code again into all spots where the Trait is used, and it's definition.

 ![](../../screens/trait/propagate.png)